Sports in the San Francisco Bay Area: Soccer

 Beginning in 1996, the San Jose Earthquakes, then known as the San Jose Clash, competed in Major League Soccer, and became the Earthquakes in 1999.
 The Quakes won MLS Cup 2001 against the Los Angeles Galaxy 2–1, as well as MLS Cup 2003 against the Chicago Fire 4–2.
 The Quakes then moved to Houston in 2005, and became the Houston Dynamo, but in a fashion similar to the Cleveland Browns move, the Earthquakes name and history stayed in San Jose for a future team.
 In 2008, the current incarnation of the Earthquakes made its return and subsequently played seven seasons at Buck Shaw Stadium in Santa Clara.
 In March 2015, the Earthquakes opened Avaya Stadium, now known as PayPal Park, across from San Jose International Airport.
 The Bay Area hosted the 2016 MLS All-Star Game.
+PayPal Park will host eight soccer matches during the 2028 Summer Olympics.

 In April 2023, the National Women's Soccer League, the top level of the women's game in the US, announced that it had awarded a new Bay Area franchise that began play in 2024.
 The team revealed its identity as Bay FC on June 1, and announced on July 21 that it would play its home games at PayPal Park.

-The Bay Area was a host of the 1994 FIFA World Cup and will also serve as one of eleven US hosts of the 2026 FIFA World Cup.
+The Bay Area was a host of the 1994 FIFA World Cup and later served as one of eleven US hosts of the 2026 FIFA World Cup.